Phaidon Press: Art

 Phaidon also publishes monographs on established and emerging artists, as well as surveys of contemporary and historical art movements and genres.
-The company has published two of the world's best selling art surveys: The Story of Art, Ernst Gombrich's narrative survey of the history of art from ancient times to the modern era, which has sold over 8 million copies and has been translated into over 30 languages and released in 18 editions since it was first published in 1950; and The Art Book, which presents the work of 600 artists from different periods, schools, visions, and techniques, from medieval to modern times.
-In 1947-1960 the firm published the series Phaidon Pocket Books which comprised "titles with an art and literary bent" and in 1969-79 it published the Phaidon Colour Plate Series.
+The company has published two of the world's best selling art surveys: The Story of Art, Ernst Gombrich's narrative survey of the history of art from ancient times to the modern era, which has sold over 8 million copies and has been translated into over 40 languages and released in 18 editions since it was first published in 1950; and The Art Book, which presents the work of 600 artists from different periods, schools, visions, and techniques, from medieval to modern times.
+In 1947–1960 the firm published the series Phaidon Pocket Books which comprised "titles with an art and literary bent", in 1969–79 it published the Phaidon Colour Plate Series, and from the early 1970s published the Colour Library which the Antiques Trade Gazette described as "a good introduction to nearly 50 key artists and movements in art history".

 The program includes nonfiction writers, including Alain de Botton, Martin Gayford, and Calvin Tomkins.
-Phaidon has published monographs on Lucian Freud, Olafur Eliasson, Ellsworth Kelly, Willem de Kooning, Agnes Martin, Bruce Nauman, Harland Miller, and JR. Phaidon has worked with The Andy Warhol Foundation for the Visual Arts since 1977 to publish The Andy Warhol Catalogue Raisonné, which currently spans five volumes.
+Phaidon has published monographs on Anthony Caro, Lucian Freud, Olafur Eliasson, Ellsworth Kelly, Willem de Kooning, Agnes Martin, Bruce Nauman, Harland Miller, and JR. Phaidon has worked with The Andy Warhol Foundation for the Visual Arts since 1977 to publish The Andy Warhol Catalogue Raisonné, which currently spans five volumes.

 Phaidon's Contemporary Artists series, launched in 1996, features over 70 titles.
 Recent publications in the series include Kerry James Marshall, Yayoi Kusama, Frank Stella, Wolfgang Tillmans, Sarah Sze, and Mark Bradford.
 Phaidon works with the online art marketplace Artspace to create limited editions of its books.